Brosi-Lab/lab-website/content/join-us/index.md

 ---
 title: "Join the Lab!"
 subtitle: "We are always looking for motivated, hard-working, interesting, and interested people to join the lab.
-Have a look at our current opportunities, diversity statement, lab philosophy, and more information for prospective post-docs, graduate students, and undergraduates, below"
+Have a look at our diversity statement, lab philosophy, as well as more information for prospective post-docs, graduate students, and undergraduates, below:"
 excerpt: ""
-date:
+date: ""
 author: ""
 draft: false
 tags:
-  - hugo-site
+  - join
 categories:

 layout: single
 links:
 ---
 ## Lab Philosophy
 We believe in doing great science, and in enjoying the process.
 Our lab values work-life balance, a sense of humor and fun, intellectual and scientific rigor, a lack of hierarchy, and open lines of communication.
 To us, development of human potential and looking out for each other are a key part of what we do.
 This is particularly important given the often strongly critical culture of science in our society, in which failure and rejection are common.
 Together, we have developed a lab culture that values working together to enjoy the process of science, even when things do not turn out as we had expected.